microsoft/code-with-engineering-playbook/docs/automated-testing/e2e-testing/recipes/gauge-framework.md

 This section gives specific instructions on setting up Gauge in a Microsoft Windows environment.
 Download the following [installation bundle](https://github.com/getgauge/gauge/releases/download/v1.0.6/gauge-1.0.6-windows.x86_64.exe) to get the latest stable release of Gauge.

-### Step 2: Installing Gauge extension for Visual Studio Code
+### Step 2: Installing Gauge Extension for Visual Studio Code

 Follow the steps to add the Gauge Visual Studio Code plugin from the IDE